Healthy Potatoes Au Gratin

 These are all customizable, as always.
 Want to use almond milk, do it to it.
 Rather have all cheddar?
 It’s your world.

-Okay, I said almost everything you need because there are two ingredients that you may not be familiar with—cheddar powder and collagen peptides (unflavored protein powder).
-I’ll fill you in about both ingredients and substitutions below.
+Okay, I said almost everything you need because there’s one ingredient you may not be familiar with—cheddar powder.
+I’ll fill you in below.

 What is Cheddar Powder?